oliverschmidt/a2pico/demo/README.md

 15. Press `ESC` on the terminal.
 An interrupt handler on the Apple II inverts the character in the lower right corner of the screen.

-16. Press `Ctrl-Reset` on the Apple II.
+16. A2Pico only: Press `Ctrl-Reset` on the Apple II.
 The string ` RESET ` is displayed on the terminal.